Dr Julia Alfano

 - Social Psychology with Social Sciences (BA hons)

-- Postgraduate Certificate in Education (PGCE) ( Social Sciences Secondary )
+- Postgraduate Certificate in Education (PGCE secondary education ) in Social Sciences

 - MSc in Educational Psychology